Sports Premium Grant

 Part of our grant is used to fund the provision of qualified coaches from Salford Schools Sports Development.
 They maintain an up to date PE curriculum offering a wide variety of sports including lacrosse, dance and gymnastics.
-They also provide two after school clubs, a Multi sports club for KS1 and a Dance club for KS2.
+They also provide two after school multi sports clubs for KS1 and KS2.

-The KS2 club is ‘Street dance’.
-They perform in school and have entered a dance competition with other Salford schools at the Lowry Arts Centre.
-The KS1 club offers the pupils an opportunity to take part in playing physical games after school.
-Thirty places are offered for both clubs and both clubs are well attended.
+In the Summer Term, there is a Dance Club for Key Stage Two.
+They perform in school and also enter a dance competition with other Salford schools at the Lowry Arts Centre.
+The KS1 club continues offering the pupils an opportunity to take part in playing physical games after school.
+Thirty places are offered at each club and both are well attended.

 To support our links with All Hallow’s RC High School, we buy into a package where we receive extra PE tuition.
 This also gives us the opportunity to run a PE group from 8am once a week so that pupils from Year 6 can take part in cluster wide sports competitions.

-All Year 3 children have a one hour swimming lesson each week to ensure that the majority of the class can swim at least 25 yards.
-From the spring term Year 4 also have a 1 hour swimming lesson which ensures that any non-swimmers build on skills learned the previous year.
+All Year 4 children have a one hour swimming lesson each week to ensure that the majority of the class can swim at least 25 yards.

 St Sebastian's funding allocations: